top of page

 There are three types of feedback: positive, negative, and none.
 As expected, positive and constructive feedback generates the best results, but it turns out that NO feedback is even worse than negative feedback.

-Each year, managers do mandated performance reviews.
+Each year, many managers do mandated performance reviews.
 Their employees expect this.
 But they also expect career guidance.
 Not just assessment but direction.
 They want a professional development plan.

 As a product leader, you're expected to coach each person on your team.
 And your product managers hope you spend much more time on this than you probably do.
 From their standpoint, you hold their career in your hands.
 They don’t realize that you must do one of these things for every person on your staff and the work can be difficult and sometimes annoying.